emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/hello-near.md

 ---

-## Interacting With Hello Axion
+## Interacting With Hello Fermi
-Go ahead and login with your Axion account.
+Go ahead and login with your Fermi account.
 If you don't have one, you will be able to create one in the moment.
-Once logged in, change the greeting and see how our Hello Axion app greets you!
+Once logged in, change the greeting and see how our Hello Fermi app greets you!

 ![img](/docs/assets/examples/hello-near.png)
-*Frontend of Hello Axion*
+*Frontend of Hello Fermi*

 ---